-Could Barbados-born Jofra Archer be the future of English cricket?
+Is Archer the future of English cricket therefore?

-The 23-year-old was snapped up for £800,000 in this year's Indian Premier League auction and has become a T20 sensation.
+The 24-year-old was snapped up for £800,000 in the 2018 Indian Premier League auction, retained by the Rajasthan Royals for 2019 and has become a T20 sensation.

 The all-rounder says he would love to "get to the top and encourage black kids" to play cricket.

 Archer signed for Sussex in 2016 on the recommendation of England bowler Chris Jordan, also born in Barbados, after the two met in the Caribbean country.

 Sussex have five black players in their first-team squad, more than any other county, and Archer says that was an influencing factor in him joining, despite Northamptonshire also offering him a trial.